Sector · Care homes

 What documentation do you provide?

-A service certificate and a written report of what we tested and found, issued on the day.
+A service certificate confirming the work, and a written report of what we tested and found within 24 hours of completing the service.
 It drops straight into your fire safety file, so it is ready when an inspector asks rather than something you have to chase.

 What if the system needs repair?